juansanguinoo/SocialMedia-app/SocialMedia-app-client/README.md

-# Social Media App
+# Sociopedia Frontend

-Complete frontend of social media project made with ReactJS
+Complete frontend of social media project made with ReactJS, HMTL and CSS